 Below you will find a list of graduate courses that are regularly taught.
 Students also have the option to complete an independent study.
 Those interested in doing an independent study should consult with a faculty member that they are interested in working with.
-In parathenses are the semesters that the course is typically taught (i.e. Fall, Winter, Summer) (coming soon).
+In parentheses are the semesters that the course is typically taught (i.e. Fall, Winter, Summer) (coming soon).
 For more information on graduate courses, or the graduate program, please contact Professor David Crary.

 ECON 500 - Foundations of Economics Analysis